-Legislative instruments: lodgement on the FRL of instruments and compilations
+Legislative and notifiable instruments: lodgement on the FRL of instruments and compilations

-All legislative instruments, and their explanatory statements, must be lodged with OPC for registration on the Federal Register of Legislation (FRL).
-Lodgement is done online, and different lodgement processes apply depending on whether the instrument is an ExCo instrument or some other kind of instrument.

-If a legislative instrument is amended, the Legislation Act 2003 requires a compilation of the amended instrument to be prepared and lodged with OPC for registration on the FRL.
-A compilation is also required to be prepared and lodged for registration if a provision of a legislative instrument is disallowed.

-226 OPC prepares compilations of tied legislative instruments without charge to agencies.
-OPC can prepare compilations of other legislative instruments on a billable basis.
-For more details about compilations, see the Legislative Instruments Handbook.

-Agencies whose Acts and instruments (as originally made, or subsequent compilations) are registered on the FRL are liable to pay fees to OPC to recover the cost of operating the FRL.
+- All legislative and notifiable instruments, and explanatory statements for legislative instruments, must be lodged with OPC for registration on the Federal Register of Legislation (FRL).
+Lodgement is done online, and different lodgement processes apply depending on whether the instrument is an ExCo instrument or some other kind of instrument. - If a legislative or notifiable instrument is amended, the Legislation Act 2003 requires a compilation of the amended instrument to be prepared and lodged with OPC for registration on the FRL.
+A compilation is also required to be prepared and lodged for registration if a provision of a legislative instrument is disallowed. - OPC prepares compilations of tied legislative instruments without charge to agencies.
+This is also the case for some limited categories of non-tied instruments, such as rules of court.
+OPC can prepare compilations of other instruments on a billable basis.
+For more details about compilations, see the Instruments Handbook. - Agencies whose Acts and instruments (as originally made, or subsequent compilations) are registered on the FRL are liable to pay fees to OPC to recover the cost of operating the FRL.
 These fees are separate from any amount charged by OPC for the drafting of an instrument or the preparation of a compilation.

-228 For details about lodgement requirements, and registration on the FRL, see the Legislative Instruments Handbook.
+For details about lodgement requirements, and registration on the FRL, see the Instruments Handbook.